Technical changes deployed to support Project TERRE

-On 29 May ELEXON reached a major milestone and successfully deployed the technical changes necessary to enable GB industry parties to join the central Trans-European Replacement Reserve Exchange (TERRE) platform and trade in the European electricity market.
+A major milestone was reached on 29 May as the technical changes necessary to enable GB industry parties to join the central Trans-European Replacement Reserve Exchange (TERRE) platform and trade in the European electricity market was successfully deployed.

 This is a technical deployment of the Settlement software needed for GB parties to trade on the TERRE platform.
 The TERRE functionality will not be exercised until GB participation in Project TERRE goes live, currently scheduled for October 2020.